rdnewman/loba/readme/log.md

 Logging generally will not occur, but this behavior can be overridden.

-Loba tries to make intelligent choices about output occurs based on chosen options while still offering full control.
+Loba tries to make intelligent choices about how output occurs based on chosen options while still offering full control.

 #### Logging